plopezm/jee-starter/README.md

 # jee-starter

 JEE project with JAX-RS, eclipselink, security annotation (REST & Session), CORS annotation.
-This project has been designed using CA4.1.
+This project has been designed using CA4.1 for be deployed into the cloud.

+This project is ready to create any application with security and a separate frontend (CORS).
+In addition a plugin for deploying has been added in order to make easy the deployment with dockers.

 # Components